Trading Blog | 5 min read

 7 steps to evaluating different cryptocurrencies

-Let’s talk about how to evaluate different cryptocurrencies.
+Let’s talk about how to evaluate the thousands of tradeable cryptocurrencies.

 Cryptocurrency based peer-to-peer networks are complex structures that can offer real value and high returns based on fundamentals, however, the market is currently showing no concern for the underlying fundamentals.

 If you have a decent meme, you can potentially have a cryptocurrency worth $1B+ in total market value, Even if no one is using the network or code/ network updates in the past year.
 Look no further than Dogecoin, a cryptocurrency with little to no use case but a marketcap above $300m.
 When trading cryptocurrencies you need to stay extremely sceptical to what others say, due to it still being such a new and emerging asset class.

 We will give you the tools and skills needed to figure out what matters and help you find the right tokens.
 There are fundamentally 7 factors when evaluating a cryptocurrency, to find out what actually makes a crypto company a good business and in turn worth investing into.

 The first and most important business factor is the quality of the team behind the project.
 Whilst looking at the team what you want to see is a diverse mix of business and technical people, as crypto is the application of technology to business.
 What you also want to see is a good track record of somebody in the company, within the cryptocurrency or blockchain community.
 Preferably a highly technical individual who understands the blockchain.
 You can see if the team has previously built open source projects, for example, a site such as Github that can host open sourced software.